 Antonia has also been involved in in-depth research around insurtech and country-level financial sector diagnostics for the ECOWAS countries and Mauritania, Eswatini, Rwanda, Senegal, Zambia, Nigeria, Uganda, Côte d’Ivoire, Ethiopia, Madagascar and the DRC.
 Antonia is a regular on the speaking circuit for digital payments and digital economy conferences such as the Global Digital Development Forum, the SWIFT African Regional Conference and the Global Money Transfer Summit

-Antonia’s background is in credit, and in particular micro loans.
+Her background is in credit, in particular micro-loans.
 Before Cenfri, Antonia worked in Tzaneen, Limpopo, as a project manager for South Africa’s largest pro-poor microfinance organisation, the Small Enterprise Foundation (SEF).
-Operating in the most rural and poorest areas of the country, she oversaw SEF’s financial education programme.
-She also led a pilot on the potential transformation from joint to individual liability and designed a Financial Diaries project together with the University of Johannesburg and Bankable Frontier Associates (BFA) to better understand the impact of credit on a client’s life.
+Operating in rural and poor areas of the country, she oversaw SEF’s financial education programme.
+She also led a pilot on the potential transformation from joint to individual liability and designed a Financial Diaries project together with the University of Johannesburg and Bankable Frontier Associates to better understand the impact of credit on a client’s life.